-Although Missouri is a no-fault divorce state, adultery can affect your case in a multitude of ways:
+Although Missouri is a no-fault divorce state, adultery can affect your complex divorce case in a multitude of ways:

 - Disagreement – If one spouse disagrees that the marriage is irretrievably broken, then the other spouse may use evidence of adultery as proof of an intolerable living environment.
 Evidence collected may include video, texts, phone logs, or another person’s eyewitness testimony.